leonp/leonp.github.io/_drafts/2016-03-27-tachyons-framework-notes.md

 category: web
 ---

-We've used the Foundation front end framework at work for a few years and, while it's served us pretty well, I've come to find it too opinionated and unwieldy, which means more overwriting styles and large payloads.
+We've used the [Foundation front end framework](http://foundation.zurb.com/) at work for a few years and, while it's served us pretty well, I've come to find it too opinionated and unwieldy, which means lots of overwriting styles, large files and unused javascript and CSS.

-We're looking at developing our own set of modules, but as there are far better developers out there I've also been keeping an eye out for a Foundation alternative.
+We're looking at developing our own set of CSS modules, but as there are far better developers out there I've also been keeping an eye out for a Foundation alternative.
 I've enjoyed reading Adam Morse recently, so I thought I'd try [Tachyons](http://tachyons.io), his atomic CSS framework.

 ## Atomic CSS